This post may contain affiliate links. Read my disclaimer to learn more.

 Recycle pages that aren’t needed anymore and look for other items to recycle as well.
 Highlighters, pens, and cardboard boxes are commonly used office items that can easily be recycled.

 If your place of work doesn’t already, try to encourage recycling.
-Ask about getting a recycling bin from the company who does your trash pick-up.
+Ask about getting a recycling bin from the company that does your trash pick-up.

 Bring the Outdoors in

 Use natural cleaners instead of harsh chemical cleaners that are usually found in offices.
-I’ve asked the cleaning crew to skip my office when they come to clean, because I have an allergy to the chemicals used in conventional cleaners.
-I keep a spray bottle of water and Castile soap in my desk.
-This is awesome because I can use it to keep my office clean and in a pinch use it as hand sanitizer.
+I’ve asked the cleaning crew to skip my office when they come to clean because I have an allergy to the chemicals used in conventional cleaners.
+I would always keep a spray bottle of water and Castile soap on my desk.
+This is awesome because I could use it to keep my office clean and in a pinch use it as hand sanitizer.